LucaDiPierno/LucaDiPierno.github.io/_pages/about.md

 ---
-layout: page
+layout: default
-title: About Me
+title: "About Me"
+permalink: /about/
 author_profile: true
-permalink: /about/
+redirect_from:
+  - /about_me
 ---